LudovicDubois/SmartTests/doc/Criteria/notifypropertychanged.md

 ## Example

-As this Criteria is for a value of a property or an indexer, you should combine it with another criteria for the range of the value (not mandatory for `AnyValue.Valid`).
+As this Criteria is for a value of a property or an indexer, you should combine it with another criteria for the range of the value (not mandatory for `AnyValue.IsValid`).

 ```C#
 using NUnit.Framework;